-Sign painting is a very intriguing craft with a very long history to it.
+Sign painting is a very intriguing craft with a long and rich history behind it.

 As any other skill, we believe that with a great teacher and a lot of practice you will always be able to move forward.

-We are so excited and grateful for the huge effort our friend Gaston the Painter invested in order to teach all of YOU the fundamentals of sign painting.
+I am so excited and grateful for the huge effort my friend Gaston the Painter invested in order to teach all of YOU the fundamentals of sign painting.

 Gaston is a self-taught sign painter and lettering artist based in Melbourne, Australia, who managed to turn his passion into a career throughout hard work and dedication.